mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 - culture
 - code style
 description: Best practices for code review when you're the author.
-date: '2020-12-01'
+date: '2020-12-02'
 hero_image: cover.png
 images:
 - code-review-love/og-cover.jpg
 hide_affiliate_warning: true # No affiliate links in this post
 ---
-When people talk about code reviews, they focus on rules the reviewer should follow.
-What about the author?
-The person who writes the code is just as important to the review as the developer who reads it.
-There's scarcely any guidance on preparing your code for this process, so authors often sabotage their own reviews out of sheer ignorance.
+When people talk about code reviews, they focus on the reviewer.
+But the developer who writes the code is just as important to the review as the person who reads it.
+There's scarcely any guidance on preparing your code for review, so authors often screw it up out of sheer ignorance.

 This article describes best practices for participating in a code review when you're the author.
 In fact, by the end of this post, you're going to be so good at sending out your code for review that **your reviewer will literally fall in love with you**.

 ## But I don't want my reviewer to fall in love with me

 They're going to fall in love with you.
 Deal with it.
 Nobody ever complained on their deathbed that too many people fell in love with them.

 ## Why improve your code reviews?

 Improving code review technique helps your reviewer, your team, and, most importantly: you.

-* **Learn faster**: If you prepare your changelist properly, it directs your reviewer's attention to areas that support your growth rather than boring issues like style violations.
-Additionally, your reviewer provides better feedback when you demonstrate an appreciation for constructive criticism.
+* **Learn faster**: If you prepare your changelist properly, it directs your reviewer's attention to areas that support your growth rather than boring style violations.
+When you demonstrate an appreciation for constructive criticism, your reviewer provides better feedback .

-* **Make others better**: The way you participate in code reviews sets an example for your colleagues.
+* **Make others better**: Your code review techniques set an example for your colleagues.
 Effective author practices rub off on your teammates, which makes your job easier when they send code to you.

 * **Minimize team conflicts**: Code reviews are a common source of friction.
 Approaching them deliberately and conscientiously minimizes arguments.

 ## The golden rule: value your reviewer's time

 This advice sounds obvious, but I often see authors treat reviewers like their personal quality assurance technicians.
-These authors make zero effort to catch their own errors or to organize their changelist for reviewability.
+These authors make zero effort to catch their own errors or to design their changelist for reviewability.

 Your teammate arrives at work each day with a finite supply of focus.
-If they allocate some of it to reviewing your code, that's time they can't spend on their own work.
+If they allocate some of it to you, that's time they can't spend on their own work.
 It's only fair that you maximize the value of their time.

 Reviews drastically improve when participants trust each other.
 Your reviewer puts in more effort when they can count on you to take their feedback seriously.
-If you treat your reviewer as an obstacle you have to overcome, you miss out on a valuable perspective.
+If you treat your reviewer as an obstacle you have to overcome, you miss out on valuable insights they can offer.

 ## Techniques